The New Service for Staff looking for Coaching, Facilitation, and Conflict Resolution

 Whakawhanaungatanga

-We acknowledge that you have been having difficult conversations with the people around you and and for some, simply do not know what to do.
-When you are dealing with distressed people and you feel stuck, simply be present, and listen.
+We acknowledge that you have been having difficult conversations with the people around you, and for some, you do not know what to do.
+When you are dealing with distressed people, and you feel stuck, be present and listen.

-Please refer people on to other resources [see below] and know that the Employee Advisory and Resolutions team are on hand for you to download the strong feelings that surface for you.
+Please refer people to other resources on this page, and know that the Ea are on hand for you to download the strong feelings that surface for you.

-Here are some tips for helping your colleagues in the coming days. (…weeks, months).
+Here are some tips to help your colleagues in the coming days… weeks… months.

 1. Encourage people to focus on things they can control, such as thoughts and behaviours.

-3. The size of the process that has led to today is not the size of the threat [combating the amygdala highjack].
+3. The size of the process that has led to today is not the size of the threat [combating the amygdala hijack].

 4. Let wisdom and logic guide you.